How to Save or Export Spreadsheets

 using System.IO;

-// Create new Excel WorkBook document
+// Create a new Excel WorkBook document

 WorkBook workBook = WorkBook.Create();

-// Create a blank WorkSheet
+// Create a blank WorkSheet with the specified name

 WorkSheet workSheet = workBook.CreateWorkSheet("new_sheet");

-// Export to HTML string
+// Export the workbook to an HTML formatted string

 string htmlString = workBook.ExportToHtmlString();

-// Export as Byte array
+// Export the workbook as a binary array

-// Export as Stream
+// Export the workbook as a Stream

 Stream stream = workBook.ToStream();

-// Export as DataSet
+// Export the workbook as a DataSet

 Imports IronXL